Preventing Psychopaths Using Oversight Voting

 Representative voting made improvements over direct democratic voting, but it’s still far from flawless.
 Representative voting renders us useless exactly from what this article postulates.
 But we don’t need this article to understand that.
 We can just look around us and see what our system is like right now under representative voting.
 The majority can be duped by a psychopath, or the gatekeepers (political parties) can simply vet who they want to lead.
 Everything relies on the representative, who then has conflicting interests once elected.
 We then have idiotic leaders and no oversight over them.
 In effect, we elect them under hope that they’ll do something we approve of, but in reality they can do whatever they want.
 That’s not a great system.

 Both systems of voting allow the proliferation of psychopaths because the masses are easily fooled by these individuals and their promises.
 Direct democracy in the form of a popularity contest and representative voting in the form of gatekeepers and no oversight.
 Neither actually gives us sustainable oversight over these leaders.

 Oversight voting does the opposite of both other voting systems.
-Especially when combined with stakeholder voting instead of “democratic” voting.
+Especially when combined with contributor voting instead of “democratic” voting.
 It grants strong power to the state to curtail the influence of the institutions, but the voters then have oversight over the actions of the state.
 Read my article on the Override provision to understand how oversight could be accomplished rather easily.
 We could override, or simply stop, any law that we disapprove of.